 Finally, if you’d prefer a more detailed recreation than my ramblings, the entire route has been captured on google street view!
 You can find that here.

-It’s honestly difficult to pick out particular sections as being a highlight – about the only time we weren’t gazing out the windows was when working through tunnels – but there are some famous features to the journey.
-I’ve put a more extensive gallery of pictures in the section below.
+It’s honestly difficult to pick out particular sections as being a highlight – about the only time we weren’t gazing out the windows was when working through tunnels.
+I’ve put a more extensive gallery of pictures in the section below, but first here are some of the famous features of the journey.

 When travelling in the Chur to Tirano direction, this lofty crossing is doubly striking, as the track immediately enters the Landwasser tunnel from the span of the viaduct.
-For that reason it’s become a signature of Rhaetian Railways, with both the Bernina Express and sister service the Glacier Express using the viaduct.
-From on-board the elevation is less obvious, but from first class the curvature allows an excellent view of the front of the train entering the tunnel.
+For that reason it’s become a signature of Rhaetian Railways, with both the Bernina Express and sister service the Glacier Express travelling along it.
+On-board the elevation is less obvious, but from first class the curvature allows an excellent view of the front of the train entering the tunnel.
 Sadly I only managed to take this terrible photograph from the carriage, having been crowded out of the vestibule:

 The Bernina Pass